Wedding Music Timeline: Complete Planning Guide - Cheese Wedding Cake Shop

 Pre-Reception Music Planning

 To execute flawlessly, coordinate with your venue and vendors about equipment requirements and setup logistics.
 Schedule a soundcheck before guests arrive, and designate a trusted person to manage volume levels and timing cues.
-Your pre-reception music should flow seamlessly from the ceremony's end until dinner begins.
+Your pre-reception music should flow seamlessly from the end of the ceremony until dinner begins.

 Consider how you’ll handle important cues, such as the wedding party’s entrance or the transition to dinner service.
 Remember to keep the volume conversational - your guests should be able to chat comfortably while enjoying the musical backdrop you’ve carefully crafted.